ncsa/Delta_doc/docs/source/visualization.rst

 https://engaging-web.mit.edu/eofe-wiki/software/paraview_client_server_mode/

-Client server mode appears to be **broken currently**, when setting up SSH tunnel as shown, you get this on the client side:
+Client server mode appears to be **broken currently**.
+When setting up SSH tunnel, as shown, you get this on the client side:

 .. code-block::